elastic/eck-diagnostics/README.md

 * EnterpriseSearch
 * Kibana

+### Logs
+In the operator namespaces (`-o, --operator-namespaces`) all logs are collected, while in the workload resource namespaces only logs from Pods managed by ECK are collected.

-### Categories
+### Category overviews
-Categories are retrieved by simulating `kubectl get --show-labels <category-name>`:
+Category overviews are retrieved by simulating `kubectl get --show-labels <category-name>`:
 * `elasic` in the workload resource namespaces
 * `all` in the workload resource and operator namespaces

 The `all` category may consist of broader resources not managed by ECK, such as CronJob.
 If you want to limit the scope, use the `-f, --filters` flag.

-### Logs
-In the operator namespaces (`-o, --operator-namespaces`) all logs are collected, while in the workload resource namespaces only logs from Pods managed by ECK are collected.

 ## Filtering collected resources